-Marcus Dillon, Principal Investigator (he/him) [CV]
+Marcus Dillon, Principal Investigator (he/him)

 E-mail: marcus.dillon@utoronto.ca

 I am an evolutionary geneticist and microbiologist focussing primarily on how infectious diseases emerge via critical evolutionary transitions.
 I received my BA in Biology from Wake Forest University in 2011 and my PhD in Microbiology from the University of New Hampshire in 2016.
 Between 2016 and 2020, I was a postdoctoral fellow at the University of Toronto St. George.
 I joined the University of Toronto Mississauga as an Assistant Professor in July 2020.
-Over the past decade, my research has been published in a wide range of journals, including Genetics, Evolution, Genome Biology, and Science.
+Over the past decade, my research has been published in a wide range of journals, including Genetics, Evolution, Molecular Biology and Evolution, Phytopathology, Genome Biology, and Science.
 In my spare time, I like to stay active alongside family and friends, with whom I can be irritatingly competitive.
 I consider myself somewhat of a professional lawn games player.

-Viplav Agrawal, PhD Student (he/him)
+Viplav Agarwal, PhD Student (he/him)

 I am a PhD student in the University of Toronto Ecology and Evolutionary Biology (EEB) program studying the evolution of type III secreted efectors in Xanthomonas species and the impact of effective populations size on the emergence of antimicrobial resistance (AMR) in Escherichia coli.
 I previously completed my integrated BSc-MSc degree from the Indian Institute of Science Education and Research in Bhopal, India.
 Outside of the lab, my other interests include quizzing, PC gaming, and crime fiction.